Q-approximation of operating characteristics of clinical trial designs: Introduction

 \section{Introduction}

 When investigators design clinical trials, they need to consider multiple operating characteristics (OCs), such as the expected number of enrolled patients in a multistage design, the probability of detecting a positive treatment effect in a randomized clinical trial (RCT), and the overall costs.
 These OCs quantify critical trade-offs, such as the balance between estimation accuracy and sample size.
 Importantly, the assessment of OCs is necessary for comparing innovative designs (e.g., adaptive designs) to simpler ones and it supports investigators in the selection of the sample size and other aspects of the trial design, such as the number of interim analyses.
 Computing OCs is also essential for interactions of the study team with regulatory agencies and other stakeholders.
 For example, the Food and Drug Administration recommends rigorous control of false positive results based on interpretable metrics \citep{fda_considerations_2023,fda_adaptive_2019}.
+The lack of fast, reliable tools for evaluating OCs is therefore a major barrier to both the adoption and development of more efficient clinical trial designs \citep{golchi_estimating_2022, han_sensitivity_2024}.

 The OCs of a clinical trial depend on several unknown parameters, including the enrollment rate, the distribution of the outcomes under the experimental and control treatments, and pre-treatment covariates in the enrolled population.
 Researchers typically simulate clinical trials using a comprehensive model with parameters $\omega \in \Omega$ which describe all of these factors.
 In this manuscript, we refer to a specific parametrization $\omega$ as a \textit{scenario}.
-Evaluating how OCs vary across plausible scenarios helps to choose an appropriate design.
-Considering multiple scenarios is typically beneficial for assessing the robustness of the statistical plan, for example quantifying risks associated with misspecification of the model that will be used for data analyses during and at completion of the trial \citep{white_maximum_1982}.
+Evaluating how OCs vary across plausible scenarios is crucial to choosing an appropriate design.
+Considering multiple scenarios is also typically beneficial for assessing the robustness of the statistical plan, for example quantifying risks associated with misspecification of the model that will be used for data analyses during and at completion of the trial \citep{white_maximum_1982}.
 The selection of an adequate set of simulation scenarios has been discussed in the literature; see for example \cite{thabane_tutorial_2013} and \cite{han_sensitivity_2024}.